foligny/gulp-requirejs/README.md

 + Support multi requirejs file optimize.
 (Finished, maybe some bug not coverage by UT)
 + Support specific config options `path`.
 (Finished, maybe some bug not coverage by UT the path maps modules in the specific directory, or others outside the directory)
 + Files outside the directory will import.
-Third-party `requirejs` specific module or libs like `jquery` would import into the optimized file without processing.(Finished, maybe some bug not coverage by UT)
+Third-party libs like `jquery` would import into the optimized file without processing.(Finished, maybe some bug not coverage by UT)
 + Partial plugin support, when you have dependency like `define['html!template/main'],function(template){})`, error event doesn't emit anymore since v0.8.0, and optional import the plugin contents by `opts.plugin`.
   Because of directly import, maybe you should add explicit plugin module name manually, any way, tough stuff.